angeloxx/homebridge-myhome/README.md

 - thermoregulation
 - curtains, doors
 - security systems
+- contact and motion sensors

 With this plugin, the support of a IP gateway installed in your plant and a configuration of all installed systems (MyHome does not support the autodiscovery of the system) you can control it.
 You need to disable the OpenWebNet password-based authentication from the IP of the device that runs homebridge (ie. Raspberry) or set the auhentication to HMAC; HMAC authentication is supported by all recent IP gateways or older one with updated firmware (eg. F454 with v2 firmware).

-# Installation (TBD)
+# Installation
-Install plugin with npm install -g homebridge-myhome Add platform within config.json of you homebridge instance:
+Install plugin with npm install -g simont77/homebridge-myhome Add platform within config.json of you homebridge instance:

     {